nobisuke-22/learn-python-basics/README.md

 # visionforge
-A deep learning project for computer vision tasks using PyTorch and OpenCV — featuring image classification, object detection, and real-time inference.
+A beginner-friendly space to practice and explore Python basics — includes small projects, scripts, and experiments.